William Pennefather: Early career

 He entered holy orders in 1842.
 He became curate of Ballymacash, near Lisburn, in 1843 and of Mellifont the following year.
 During the Great Irish Famine he was noted for his charity to all those who lived in his parish, regardless of whether they were Catholics or Protestants.
 He then left Ireland, and spent the rest of his life working in England, mostly in or near London.

-In 1848 he was appointed vicar of Holy Trinity, Walton, near Aylesbury.
+In 1848 he was appointed vicar of Holy Trinity Church, Walton, near Aylesbury.
 This was a very difficult parish to work in as he had no vicarage and the income was small, but he is said to have gained the trust and respect of his parishioners.

 In 1852 he was transferred to Christ Church, Barnet, where he rapidly built up a considerable influence.
 For example, his parishioner Emma Robarts founded the Prayer Union, which decades later merged into the YWCA.
 His house in Barnet became a meeting place for evangelicals of all social classes and walks of life "from noblemen to farmers", and he began in 1856 a famous series of conferences on inter-denominational missionary work.
 Shortly before his arrival, the ancient village had been linked to central London by the opening of its railway station, making it easy to make and receive visits.
 There in 1860 he and his wife began to train deaconesses, a role similar to a nurse (not then a fully respectable occupation) and a social worker (then unknown).
 This became the Deaconess Institution, the first in the English-speaking world.
 When Florence Nightingale decided on a nursing career, she had to travel to Kaiserswerth to train with the deaconesses.